skewballfox/dynamic_binomial/ReadMe.md

     return x + y;
 ```

 I set set the output of the two function calls to separate variables, as each function call needs to *borrow* the lookup table. if you use c++ often, the concept of ownership is similar to a [unique_pointer](https://docs.microsoft.com/en-us/cpp/cpp/how-to-create-and-use-unique-ptr-instances?view=msvc-170), save for the fact that a value can't be null in rust.  `lookup_table` can only have one owner at a time.
-I ws trying to avoid having a statement where lookup table was being borrowed by multiple function calls, lest I invoke the wrath of the borrow checker.
+I was trying to avoid having a statement where lookup table was being borrowed by multiple function calls, lest I invoke the wrath of the borrow checker.
 This may or may not have been necessary(Murphey would be proud), but either way this implementation detail means that some computation was happening after the recursive function calls and --due to the black_box benchmark-- the compiler made no attempts to optimize this away.

 third, there may be some overhead with the use of `Option<u64>` compared to `u64`, I don't believe this should make a substantial difference, but honestly I'm not sure, and currently having trouble finding documentation that could help confirm one way or another.